jamesgoatcher/me-meme_forum/README.md

 * V. Legal

 ## Synopsis
-A Reddit inspired forum all about the wonderful subject of Memes utilizing the full MEAN stack and made pretty with CSS and jQuery.
+A Reddit inspired forum all about the wonderful subject of Memes utilizing the full MEAN stack and made pretty with CSS3.

 ## Necessary Features